-A. Fall Risk Assessment will be completed on admission in the electronic medical record, with every shift assessment, and upon patient transfer to another nursing unit.
+A. Fall Risk Assessment will be completed on admission, with every shift assessment, and upon patient transfer to another nursing unit in the electronic medical record.
 If down time occurs, NS549 should be used for documentation.

-- B. The "Post Fall Documentation" assessment in the electronic medical record should be completed.
-Document any pertinent clinical changes, nursing intervention, safety precautions, patient and family instructions, and date and time of physician notifications. - C. Document safety measures used to prevent harm to patients assessed at risk for falls. - VI.
+The "Post Fall Documentation" assessment in the electronic medical record should be completed.
+Document any pertinent clinical changes, nursing intervention, safety precautions, patient and family instructions, and date and time of physician notifications.

+- C. Document safety measures used to prevent harm to patients assessed at risk for falls. - D. A post fall huddle will also occur, involving staff on the unit where the fall occurred.
+This is a time for staff to discuss why the fall may have occurred and how the fall could have been prevented in order to promote patient safety. - VI.
 The outpatient setting, with the exception of outpatient surgical/procedural areas, will determine if fall prevention measures are necessary based on presentation, ongoing observation, and diagnosis of each patient.
 Prevention measures will be individualized to meet the needs of each patient. - VII JOHN D. ARCHBOLD MEMORIAL HOSPITAL, INC. (INCLUDING OPERATIONS D/B/A BROOKS COUNTY HOSPITAL, GRADY GENERAL HOSPITAL, MITCHELL COUNTY HOSPITAL, GLENN MOR NURSING HOME, MITCHELL CONVALESCENT CENTER, PELHAM PARKWAY NURSING HOME)/ARCHBOLD FOUNDATION, INC./ ARCHBOLD HEALTH SERVICES, INC./ARCHBOLD MEDICAL ENTERPRISES, INC./ARCHBOLD MEDICAL GROUP, INC. - A. As applicable